MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **Data_Doc_SessionId** - An integer that is incremented by 1 for each file open operation in a session.

-- **Data_Doc_SharePointServiceContext** - A string used to correlate client- side and server- side logs, typically it is a kind of ID.
+- **Data_Doc_SharePointServiceContext** - A string used to correlate client- side and server- side logs, typically it's a kind of ID.

 - **Data_Doc_SizeInBytes** - File size in bytes.